Inpatients

 Patients who are admitted to any of our hospitals will only share the room where they sleep with members of the same sex, and same sex toilets and bathrooms will be close to their bed area.
 Sharing with members of the opposite sex will only happen by exception based on clinical need, for example, where patients need specialist equipment such as in Intensive Care or when patients choose to share.

-You will be required to wear an identity bracelet at all times.
+You will need to wear an identity bracelet at all times.
 Equally, all staff wear ID badges.

-There is a bedside cabinet for your day to day needs and personal belongings.
+There is a bedside cabinet for you to store any personal belongings.

-We may need to transfer you to another part of the ward or to a different ward at some stage during your stay - particularly if you were admitted as an emergency.
-If this is necessary, the reasons for doing so will be explained.
+We may need to transfer you to another part of the ward or to a different ward during your stay - particularly if you were admitted as an emergency.
+If this is necessary, the reasons will be explained.

 Doctors

-Whilst in our hospitals, you’ll be under the overall care of a Consultant who, along with a team of doctors with different levels of experience, will look after you.
+While in hospital, you’ll be under the care of a Consultant who will look after you along with a team of doctors with different levels of experience.

 Nurses